Skip to content

 Bernards Township – Need a New Street Name?

-As the Bernards Township Historian I’ve learned so much about so many of the families that founded Bernards Township.
+As the Bernards Township Historian, I’ve learned a great deal about the families that founded Bernards Township.
 I’ve presented this list to the Bernards Township Committee for consideration.
-If you have any suggestions, please feel free to drop us a note.
+If you have any suggestions, please feel free to let us know.

 Robert Terry – Terry Lane – 1945 Tuskegee Airmen Flight Instructor